 - Participate in listening sessions of classic Jazz recordings, master classes, small group and large ensemble rehearsals featuring the same music as performed by the original artists.

-- Check out the distinguished Mason Gross Jazz Faculty playing classic Jazz live in concert at the 740-seat Nicholas Music Center.
+- Check out the distinguished Mason Gross Jazz Faculty playing classic Jazz live in concert.

 - Jam On-Stage on campus and at area venues